laradock/laradock/README.md

 docker-compose build php
 ```

-For more details visit the [official PHP docker images](https://hub.docker.com/_/php/).
+For more details about the PHP base image, visit the [official PHP docker images](https://hub.docker.com/_/php/).

 <br>